bmc-eng/LLMFinancialAnalyst/readme.md

 # LLM Financial Analyst

 Dissertation project for Computer Science MSc.
-This project will investigate the use of LLMs for financial analysis of equities on the SPX and FTSE 100 companies.
+This project will investigate the use of LLMs for financial analysis of equities on the SPX, Dow Jones and FTSE 100 companies.

 ## Build Steps